Last Updated on January 16, 2024 by Carne Diem

 Method: GrillJump to Recipe

 One of those dishes is Cevapi or Cevapcici.
 These caseless sausages can be found throughout the Balkans and are the National dish of Bosnia and Herzergovina.
 They are also found throughout Croatia, Albania, Slovenia, Serbia, and most of the other countries in the region with each country having subtle differences in flavor, size, shape, and accompaniments.
 In appearance and taste they are quite similar to Turkish Kofta (food evolution baby!), and the roots of both are likely tied to Persian kebabs.

 After gathering the ingredients, combine the spices in a bowl with a couple tablespoons of water.
 Combining the spices with a bit of liquid before mixing with the meat greatly helps in evenly spreading the spice throughout the meat.
 It is a trick I learned from making Chef Tony Gemignani's Meatballs Gigante, that I frequently use anytime I am seasoning meat.

-Next mix the meat mixture with the spice liquid and form into shape of choice.
+Form into shape of choice.
 This is where regional differences take hold.
 Our preference is smaller cigar shaped patties as they cook quicker and fit perfectly into pitas with the Ajvar and other fillings We have also had good luck making them bigger and then slicing them up for serving in the same manner.
 Either way, be sure to let them rest overnight to develop the appropriate flavor and texture.

-Time to grill
+Time to grill the Serbian Sausages

 After your grill is at temp cook the sausages over direct heat for 2-3 minutes per side, then remove to indirect heat until they reach an internal temp of 155 degrees.
 The carry over temp will carry the meat to the USDA safe temp of 160.
-Finally, cover the cevapi with foil and let the meat rest for about 5 minutes while you plate the rest of your meal.
+Finally, cover the cevapi with foil and let the grilled sausages rest for about 5 minutes while you plate the rest of your meal.

 Stuff it all together in a pita and you have a one of the most popular street foods in all of the Baltic.